-Bigg Boss Tamil 3 Winner: Mugen Rao Beats The Competition In Style?
+Bigg Boss Tamil 3 Winner: Mugen Rao Beats The Competition In Style

 The grand finale of Bigg Boss Tamil 3 will be aired tonight (October 6), and this has created a great deal of buzz among fans.
 Now, here is a sensational update about the popular reality show.
 According to reports, Mugen Rao has beaten Sherin, Losliya and Sandy to win the coveted trophy.
 Moreover, he has also been offered a movie by Kamal Haasan's production banner Raaj Kamal International and this might propel him to the big league.

-Note: Update: Mugen Rao has beaten the other finalists to emerge as the winner of Bigg Boss Tamil 3, much to the delight of fans.